W Abbreviation for watt.

 Class 3 Where there is not a fire hazard but there is a shock hazard, i.e., the wiring cannot deliver enough current (internal limiting) for a fire hazard, but can deliver enough voltage for a shock hazard.
 Requires touch-proof terminals; seen in audio for very high-output power amplifiers.

 WLAN (wireless local area network) See Wi-Fi for example.

 WMC (Winter Music Conference) " ... regarded as the singular networking event in the dance music industry, attracting professionals from over 70 different countries."

 WOM (write-only-memory) Term coined by Signetics in 1972 for their 25000 Series 9046XN Random Access Write-Only-Memory integrated circuits.
 Based on SEX (Signetics EXtra secret) processes, these devices employ both enhancement and depletion mode P-Channel, N-Channel, and NEU-Channel MOS transistors (devices which simultaneously, randomly, or not at all, enhance or deplete regardless of gate polarity).
 The world's supply of WOMs was quickly consumed by newly designed airline baggage-handling equipment, where they are still used today to store the exact real-time location of each bag.
 WOM production was suddenly discontinued when it was discovered that the only copy of the mask code had been accidentally filed into a WOM location.
-See: The Best of Bob Pease for the full story and a download data sheet.
+See: Best of Bob Pease.

 WOMAD (World of Music, Art & Dance) First created in 1981 by Thomas Brooman along with Peter Gabriel, the first festival was called the International Music and Arts, then renamed WOMAD for the second festival in 1982.